 2015 MX103 is a very small asteroid whose orbit crosses the orbit of Earth.
-NASA JPL has classified 2015 MX103 as a "Near Earth Asteroid" due to its orbit's proximity to Earth, but it is not considered potentially hazardous because computer simulations have not indicated any imminent likelihood of collision.
+NASA JPL has classified 2015 MX103 as a "Near Earth Asteroid" due to its orbit's proximity to Earth, but it is not considered potentially hazardous because computer simulations have not indicated any imminent likelihood of future collision.

 2015 MX103's orbit is 0.01 AU from Earth's orbit at its closest point.
 This means that its orbit is relatively close to Earth's orbit.